 Call Brandy Johnson, LCSW 973-625-6176

-It is so important for children to be included when a parent is very ill and is dying.
+It is so important for children to be included when a parent is very ill and may in fact be dying.
 So often adults want to protect and shield the children but we do them a major disservice.
 Later on many of these children will grow up and regret that they were not included at this painful time.
+Many adults share that they never got the chance to say goodbye to a loved one.
 Many adults have shared with me that they are still angry that they did not get to attend the funeral of their parent, as the rest of the family thought it was a bad idea.

 There are many things that children can do during this time and there is much to do in terms of preparing the child or children for the future.
 Giving honest and truthful explanations are vital.
 Saying something like, "Daddy's cancer is a disease that has spread all through his body.
 He is very, very ill.
 The doctors have tried so many medicines to get daddy's body better.
 Now the doctors don't think that the medicine has helped daddy.
-They can't make daddy's body all better but they did try so hard to.
+They can't make daddy's body all better.
+They tried many things but sometimes the body doesn't get better.
+Most of the time it does, but I don't think that Daddy is going to get better.
 They are not sure how long he will live.
 No one knows for sure when daddy will die, but it looks like he is going to die."

-Today, many parents ( some when they are very ill, others when they are well) choose to make videos, recordings or write letters for their children to read at a future date, in case the parent is no longer around.
+Today, some parents ( some when they are very ill, others when they are well) choose to make videos, recordings or write letters for their children to read at a future date, in case the parent is no longer around.
 It may be a special birthday, or important day, or when they get their license, or when they get married or have a child.
 Some give advice, share memories and hopes and wishes.
 This can be a cherished gift for years and years to come.
-Some children interview the dying parent and ask many questions and either have them recorded or written down for the future.
+Some children interview the ill parent and ask many questions and either have them recorded or written down for the future.
+One young girl told me that although at 16 she misses her mom very much, what helps is the beautiful and encouraging letter her mom left her five years ago, that the girl reads daily.
+It is a connection to her mom and gives her a special reason to pursue her dreams of helping others.

 Children want to help and feel useful.
-Allow them to help administer the parent's medicine if they want to.
+Allow them, if they want to, to help administer the parent's medicine or help make a treat for their mom who is in bed.
 Have them help prepare a favorite meal, say a prayer, draw a picture, write a story, share a favorite memory, hold his or her parent's hand, comb their hair, tell a joke, color pictures together in bed.
 Ask the child if there is something special he/she would like to do.
 Some children like to give their ill parent a gift.
 They can buy something or make something or give a possession that is special.

 Remind them that they can still do things together.
 They can love each other and tell each other.
+They can share and listen to one another.
+Some parents and some children tell me that although they are very sad to say goodbye, the fact that they had some special time to simply be with them and appreciate each other made all the difference.
+They often were so busy when the parent was healthier , that often neither took the time to really look at each other and with complete love and appreciation.
 They can eat dinner together, watch a movie or show, play a game, draw, do a puzzle, sing songs and more.
 Encourage the child to give hugs and say "I love you".
 Remember that many children have been so educated about germs, that many think that they can catch their parent's disease.
 Remind them that cancer is not contagious as are many other diseases.
 They will not catch cancer.
 Many children regret later that they didn't hug their parent or kiss them out of fear of "catching the cancer" themselves.

 Often children get ignored at this time and only hear whispers and see sad expressions.
 They are left to wonder and imagine what is going on.
 It is so much easier for them if they know the facts.
 Children imagine far worse often than the reality.
 If it is mentionable it is manageable.
 Adults often lack the right words to share with children, or they fear that talking about it is too much for the child.
 This creates more anxiety, fear and isolation for the child.
 Explain what the illness is, what the usual course of treatment is, and the prognosis is important.
 Let the child know what he can do to participate.
 Ask the child what she would like to do.
 Find out what the child believes is going on and then clear up any misinformation.
 Children tend to blame themselves and often use magical thinking so they may feel that they caused the illness in some way.
 Teach words such as hospice, terminal, chemotherapy, and remission.
 Prepare them for their future, let them know who is going to take care of them now and in the future.
 Respect their right to their own grief process.
 Answer the questions asked and the ones not asked but implied.
 Take the child's lead in this grief process.
 They will remember forever that they were included at this very difficult time.